 - Hand rails are probably the single most important feature to you can add to your steps.
 Handrails will assist with balance and mobility while giving the user an improved sense of self-confidence as they use the steps.
 Rails can be installed on one side or on both.
 They can be made of many different materials including wood and metal.
 Hire a local handy man or check with local builders to find help.
 Just make sure the handrails are firm and rigid.

 - You can reduce the chance of slippage by installing abrasive strips to each step.
 You could also install rubber tread covers which are made to be slip-resistant.
 You can also check with you local hardware store for some slip-resistant porch paint.

 - Consider hiring an electrical contractor to install appropriate lighting around the stair area.
 Make sure the lighting is positioned in such a way that shadows don’t interfere with user’s perception and the edges of the steps are clearly illuminated.

 Balance Issues and Mobility

-- You can however remodel your steps so they’ll work for a person using a standard walker.
+- You can however remodel your steps, so they’ll work for a person using a standard walker.
 A standard walker is the type without wheels.
 You should first discuss these plans with a Physical Therapist.
 They’ll want to evaluate the user to determine if they can use the steps safely.
-Don’t just assume they’ll work.
-It’s really depends on the capability of the user.
+Don’t just assume the steps are safe for the patient.
+It really depends on the capability of the user.

 - Typically, the steps are designed to be large and deep.
-Large enough to easily accommodate the four legs of the walker with room to spare, so that each individual step is similar to a landing.
-The user is then able to set the walker on the next step and with it firmly in place, safely step down (or up) into the proper position for walker usage.
-There must be ample room for the user to move around with-out moving off the security of the step until their ready to do so.
-Then it’s time for the P.T. and guidelines on how to safely use the stairs with the walker.
+The steps must be large enough to easily accommodate the four legs of the walker with room to spare, so that each individual step is similar to a landing.
+The user is then able to set the walker on the next step, and with it firmly in place, safely step down (or up) into the proper position for walker usage.
+There must be ample room for the user to move around without moving off the security of the step until they are ready to do so.
+Then it’s time for advice from a physical therapist and guidelines on how to safely use the stairs with the walker.